 And yet, MacArthur isn’t that great.
 My pastors are greater.

 One of my pastors recently sent me an email saying that he looked forward to meeting my girlfriend and added that just as her father wants to make sure that I am worthy of her, he wants to make sure that she is worthy of me.
 That meant a lot to me.
 He was willing to take the role my father is unwilling to take.
 He isn’t just my pastor and friend, he’s also a father figure.

 When I became a member at Grace Fellowship Church, I didn’t think I could treasure my pastors more than I treasure MacArthur.
 I didn’t think they would have a greater influence on me than MacArthur does.
 I was wrong.

 My pastors invite me into their homes.
 They even welcome me into their cottages.
 They are happy to talk to me for several hours on the drives there and back.
 They pour their lives into mine.
 John MacArthur doesn’t know my name, my pastors do.
 MacArthur doesn’t pray for me, my pastors do.
 MacArthur doesn’t preach to me, my pastors do—every week.
 They preach the word even though its unpopular to do so.
 They make difficult phone calls.
 They baptized me.
 They correct me.
 They encourage me.
 They love me.
 They know me in ways John MacArthur cannot.
 I know about John MacArthur, but I know them.
 They are everything MacArthur instructed me to look for in local pastors.

 They are my great shepherds until I meet the greater shepherd.
 MacArthur isn’t accountable to my soul, they are.
 When MacArthur is before the throne of God, he will not be asked to give an account on how well he shepherded me, my pastors will.
 MacArthur was once my pastor from afar, but they are my local pastors.
 John MacArthur isn’t that great.
-Tim, Steve, Murray, and Paul are greater.
+Tim, Steve, Peter, Dwight, Murray, and Paul are greater.